 If you're self-employed, you can create your own Return to Work plan.
 Contact Working To Wellbeing for a template and advice.

-'I was lucky in that I was able to go back to work gradually, building up from an hour a day to full time within 9 months.'
+I was lucky in that I was able to go back to work gradually, building up from an hour a day to full time within 9 months.

-Mel, who had a stem cell transplant in 2017
+Mel, who had a stem cell transplant to treat CMML